top of page

 Facilitating collaboration through expert information exchange and discussion

 The first workshop was held in 2018, and it is held every two years.
-See here for information about past workshops.
-Information about the upcoming 2026 workshop will be posted here - check back for more details as they are finalized and announced in 2025!
+See here for information about past workshops

 Workshop Planning and Structure

-The workshop's scientific program is planned by a Scientific Advisory Committee, which is an E-TWG Specialist Committee comprised of representatives from environmental non-profits, offshore wind developers, fisheries, and government agencies, as well as technical support staff from the Biodiversity Research Institute.
-The workshop has grown from a two-day event in 2018 to a four-day event in 2024 with options for in-person and virtual meeting attendance.
+The workshop's scientific program is planned by a Scientific Advisory Committee, which is an E-TWG Specialist Committee comprised of representatives from environmental non-profits, offshore energy developers, fisheries, and government agencies, as well as technical support staff from the Biodiversity Research Institute and Tetra Tech.
+The workshop has grown from a two-day event in 2018 to a four-day event with options for in-person and virtual meeting attendance.
 Each biennial workshop has a focused theme that is explored through various components including symposia sessions, oral presentations, moderated panel discussions, poster sessions, lightning talks, as well as side meetings, workgroups, and workshops.
 Proposal and abstract submissions for the workshop's scientific program will be evaluated by the Scientific Advisory Committee.

-• Taking an ecosystem approach: Integrating offshore wind, wildlife, and fisheries (2024)
+• Taking an ecosystem approach: Integrating offshore energy wildlife, and fisheries (2024)

 • Building on existing knowledge and emerging collaborations (2022)

-• Assessing the state of the knowledge of offshore wind development's cumulative effects on wildlife and ecosystems (2020)
+• Assessing the state of the knowledge of offshore energy development's cumulative effects on wildlife and ecosystems (2020)

-• Understanding the state of the science on wildlife and offshore wind energy development (2018)
+• Understanding the state of the science on wildlife and offshore energy development (2018)

-The workshop is open to the public with prior registration, and participants include experts from academia, government, industry, environmental non-profits.
-Workshop registration fees include attendance at all regular sessions and symposia, catered breakfasts and lunches, as well as a dinner and reception during the event.
+The workshop is open to the public with prior registration, and participants include experts from academia, government, industry, and environmental non-profits.
 We also encourage students and recent graduates to attend, and a Student Equity Fund is available to support in-person attendance by eligible individuals from historically underrepresented groups with career interests related to offshore wind energy development and environmental/fisheries research.
-Discounted registration is available to E-TWG and F-TWG members, E-TWG specialist committee members, workshop staff, New York State Employees, keynote speakers, members of the fishing industry, and virtual attendees.

 Photo credits: Loggerhead sea turtle © Kate Sutherland